Piecewise linear approximation for the dynamical $\Phi^4_3$ model: Introduction

-We would also like to emphasize that the proof in this paper are not restricted to the specific equation (1.1).
-A similar argument would yield similar results for all the models that can be treated with the methods developed in [Hai14].
+We would also like to emphasize that the proof in this paper is not restricted to the specific equation (1.1).
+Similar arguments would yield similar results for the models that can be treated with the methods developed in [Hai14].

 In Section 2 we present a summary of some notions of the theory of regularity structures.
 In Section 3 we construct the renormalised model and prove the main results.
 The convergence of the renormalised model is proved in Section 4.
+The Appendix contains the proof of Theorem 3.7.